fire1ce/3os.org/docs/guides/markdown-cheatsheet/tables-lists.md

 ---
-description: Markdown CheatSheet for MkDocs and Material Theme for MkDocs.
-Tables, Lists examples and simple usage
+description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
+Includes Markddown Tables and Markddown Lists.
+tags: [markdown-cheatsheet, mkdocs, tables, lists]
 ---

 # Tables & Lists

 ## Tables

+A table in Markdown consists of two parts: the header and the rows of data in the table.
+As per the Markdown spec:

+- pipe (|) character separates the individual columns in a table.
+- (-) hyphens act as a delimiter row to separate the header row from the body.
+- (:) colon to align cell contents.

 ```markdown
 | **Option** | **Description**                            |